johnnygreen/laravel-api/README.md

 ## Usage

 I extend my API Controllers with the following ApiController.
 When someone is using an access_token, it will log them in automatically.

+Notice the "use \Johnnygreen\LaravelApi\RestfulJsonApi;".
+That trait gives our ApiController some very helpful methods.
 ```
 <?php namespace Api;